virejdasani/CuboidalDrift/README.md

 # CuboidalDrift
-An Open Source 3D game made with Unity
+A casual, opensource indie game made with Unity